 Only not seasonally-adjusted labor force (unemployment rates) data are developed for cities and CDPs.
 Estimates of employment by industry are not available.

 Monthly estimates of employment and unemployment for cities and Census Designated Places are calculated by using the share of county-level employment and unemployment in the area at the time of the most current five-year American Community Survey (ACS) estimates, which are updated annually.
-The cities employment and unemployment estimates are then added to determine the total labor force and the unemployment rate.
+The cities employment and unemployment estimates are then added to determine the total labor force and unemployment rate.

-This method assumes that the rates of change in employment and unemployment are exactly the same in each sub-county area at the county level (the same process is used for unemployment).
+This method assumes that the rates of change in employment and unemployment are exactly the same in each sub-county area as at the county level (the same process is used for unemployment).
 If this assumption is not true for a specific sub-county area, then the estimates for that area may not be representative of the current economic conditions.
 Since this assumption is untested, caution should be employed when using these data.

 - What is a Seasonal Adjustment?